 Just before the Kankaimon Gate, the stone Sonohyan-Utaki Ishimon you see there (園比屋武御嶽石門) is a listed world heritage.

 The reason why we wanted to point that out?
 Because most of the restored buildings on the castle’s ground weren’t part of the world heritage registration.

 Utaki (御嶽) is a place where gods’ gatherings take place.
-It is also a place where the king of the Ryūkyū kingdom would pray for a safe trip before embarking on his travel.
+It is also where the king of the Ryūkyū kingdom would pray for a safe trip before embarking on his travel.

 So back to the topic: Kankaimon is the main gate of Shurijō.

-As its name, the gate welcomes everyone who passes through the gate, including envoys sent by the Chinese emperors.
+As its name suggests, the gate welcomes everyone who passes through the gate, including envoys sent by the Chinese emperors.
 The two lion statues’ duty is to keep the evil spirits away from the castle.